How To Be A Sustainable Hotel: Go Greener

-You need to know that many potential guests are out there looking for green hotels to book their rooms.
+You should be aware that many potential guests are searching for green hotels to book their rooms.
 They love traveling to get connected with nature.
 They care about nature and contribute to the action to protect it.
 As they are interested in nature, they also choose eco-friendly places.

-The research shows that 58% of consumers have been thinking more about the environment since Covid-19.
-According to Booking.com, 70% of global travelers would be more likely to book an accommodation knowing it was eco-friendly, whether they were looking for a sustainable stay or not.
-In the same report, 50% of global respondents say that they know what to do to travel more sustainably.
-It means you also should take your place among green hotels.
+The research shows that 58% of consumers have been thinking more about the environment since Covid-19 (EHL).
+According to Booking.com, 70% of global travelers would be more likely to book an accommodation if they knew it was eco-friendly, regardless of whether they were looking for a sustainable stay.
+According to the same report, 50% of global respondents claim to know how to travel more sustainably.
+It means you should also take your place among green hotels.

 Considering it is a broad topic, let's start with understanding sustainability.
 McGill University describes the term as 'meeting our own needs without compromising the ability of future generations to meet their own needs.'